kineticdata/platform-template/README.md

 # platform-template
 ## Overview
 This repository is designed to migrate Kinetic Core and Task beteen enviroments.
-Migrations will maintain the unique environmental configurations that allow them to maintain their functionality and connections separate form other environments. (ie Dev, Test, and Prod environmnets)
+Migrations will maintain the unique environmental configurations that allow them to maintain their functionality and connections separate form other environments. (ie Dev, Test, and Prod environmnets) Please see [Migrated Components] (##Migrated Components) below for details on what is included in a migration.
+``
 Leverages the Kinetic Ruby SDK as a gem.
 Docs can be found here https://rubygems.org/gems/kinetic_sdk

 ## Usage